satnogs/gr-satnogs/README.md

 If this is the first time you are building the gr-satnogs module run `sudo ldconfig`

+#### Advanced
+By default, the **SatNOGS** module will use the default installation prefix.
+This highly depends on the Linux distribution.
+You can use the `CMAKE_INSTALL_PREFIX` variable to alter the default installation path.
+E.g:

+`cmake -DCMAKE_INSTALL_PREFIX=/usr ..`

+Also, by default the build system disables a set of blocks used for debugging during the development.
+The enable/disable switch is controled through the `INCLUDE_DEBUG_BLOCKS` boolean variable.
+If for example, you want to enable the debugging blocks, the **CMake** command would be:

+`cmake -DINCLUDE_DEBUG_BLOCKS=OFF ..`

+Another common control option is the library sugffix of the Linux distribution.
+There are distributions like Fedora, openSUSE, e.t.c that the their 64-bit version use the `lib64` folder to store the 64-bit versions of their dynamic libraries.
+On the other hand, distributions like Ubuntu do the exact opposite.
+They use `lib` directory for the libraries of the native architecture and place the 32-bit versions on the `lib32` directory.
+In any case the correct library directory suffix can be specified with the `LIB_SUFFIX` variable.
+For example:

+`cmake -DLIB_SUFFIX=64 -DCMAKE_INSTALL_PREFIX=/usr -DINCLUDE_DEBUG_BLOCKS=OFF ..`

+will install the libraries at the `/usr/lib64` directory.

 ## Website
 For more indormation about SatNOGS please visit our [site](https://satnogs.org/).